jonyforest93/RS-final/README.md

 The goal of the project is to create a full-fledged, functional, beautiful and modern application.

-Also, improving skills, learning new technologies, as well as developing soft skills and teamwork skills.
+Also, improving skills, learning new technologies, as well as impruve soft skills and teamwork skills.

 ## Project's Structure